Trade Licence Registration in Dubai

 Normal and Instant Licence Fees

-**For other licence types, the total DET licence cost is calculated according to your selected activities, legal form and any external approvals that may apply.
+For other licence types, the total DET cost is calculated according to your selected activities, legal form and any external approvals that may apply.

-- Invest in Dubai Portal—You may submit your application online through the Invest in Dubai platform.
+- Invest in Dubai Portal — You may submit your application online through the Invest in Dubai platform.
 The portal supports trade name reservation, initial approval, and the full application process for Normal, Instant and e-Trader Licences.

 Frequently Asked Questions About Trade Licence Registration in Dubai